Gujarat Mineral Development Corporation: Product range

 Panchmahals.
 It is also setting up an Alumina plant with Raytheon Corporation of USA.
+As part of its Vocational Training Center (VTC) initiatives, GMDC implemented customized Extended Reality (XR) modules to enhance safety awareness and operator readiness for dumper operations.

 Akrimota Thermal Power Station

 Akrimota Thermal Power Station is a lignite-based thermal power plant located in village Nanichher in Lakhpat Taluka, Kutch District, Gujarat.
 The power plant is run by the Corporation.
 The power plant has an installed capacity of 250 MW (2x125 MW).